 Brittany Monk, pleaded guilty to manslaughter for her part in the crime on Monday.
 Noce was Monk's stepfather and said she was abused by him for years until she moved back in with her mother and reported the abuse when she was 15 years old in 2012, according to court filings.

-Noce was found stabbed, strangled and stuff into a 55-gallon drum in his kitchen in 2015.
-Crehan and Monk were engaged at the time and she was seven moths pregnant when she was arrested.
+Noce was found stabbed, strangled and stuffed into a 55-gallon drum in his kitchen in 2015.
+Crehan and Monk were engaged at the time and she was seven months pregnant when she was arrested.
 She gave birth to her child while in jail.

 Crehan's attorney filed a motion on Thursday asking for a continuance because defense attorneys had not not been given a copy of the taped statement Monk gave in connection with her plea deal.
 Monk's sentencing is set for January 18.